zooko/smalloc/README.md

    I am hopeful that `smalloc` may achieve all five of these goals.
 If so, it may turn out to be a very useful tool!

+# Things `smalloc` does not currently attempt to do:

+* Try to mitigate malicious exploitation after a memory-usage bug in the user code.

+* "Give memory back to the operating system."
+I don't think that's a real thing.
+You can't "Give memory back to the operating system.".
+The thing you *can* do, that I think people are getting at when they say that, is mark virtual memory pages as unneeded so that the operating system can (a) choose those pages first when looking for pages to unmap to free up physical memory, and (b) skip the step of swapping out the contents of those pages to persistent storage.
+(Also, on XNU/Macos, the operating system can (c) skip the step of zero'ing out those pages when and if you later start using them again.)
+I implemented this in `smalloc` and benchmarked the time it took to `alloc()` and then `dealloc()` a huge slot.
+This feature of marking virtual memory pages as unmappable increased the "upper bound mean" time as reported by Criterion from 8.4 ns to 1.8 μs -- 200X worse latency.
+That seems like too high a cost to pay on every single call to `alloc()` or `dealloc()` a huge slot, for the benefit of *occasionally* avoiding an unnecessary swap of ~4 MiB.

 # Rationales for Specific Design Decisions

 ## Rationale for Slot Sizes, Growers, and Overflowers